albertomh/DODO/README.md

 A Python package to

-- write declarative plans for infrastructure on Digital Ocean
+- write declarative plans for Digital Ocean infrastructure in plain Python
-- create infrastructure from those plans
+- programmatically create infrastructure following those plans
 - manage blue/green deployments of containerised webapps

 With extensions to